matkoniecz/UnNetHackPlus/Dumping-grounds.md

 Engraving	Here be dragons.
 Engraving	Here there be soldier ants.
 Engraving	Hoc est qui sumus.
-Engraving	If you find speed boots on this spot, consider yourself lucky.
 Engraving	In Soviet Russia, the amulet ascends with you!
 Engraving	Maxim 1: Pillage, Then Burn
 Engraving	Need a light?
 Come visit the Minetown branch of Izchak's Lighting Store!